reshamas/reshamas.github.io/_posts/2000-01-01-reflecting-on-two-years-on-the-numfocus-disc-committee.md

 ## In Summary
-I am featured as a community profile in the NumFOCUS Annual Report where I share my history and experience with NumFOCUS, as well as how others can get involved and support the organization.
+I am featured as a community profile in the NumFOCUS [2018 Annual Report](https://numfocus.org/blog/numfocus-releases-2018-annual-report) (pages 4 and 23) where I share my history and experience with NumFOCUS, as well as how others can get involved and support the organization.

 <p>